How to Become a North Dakota Notary

 - Copy certification - $5.00

-A North Dakota notary public has the authority to:
+A North Dakota notary public is authorized to perform the following notarial acts (NDCC 44-06.1-01).

 - Take acknowledgments

 - Certify or attest that a tangible copy of an electronic record is an accurate copy of the electronic record

 Can I perform electronic notarization in North Dakota

 Yes.
 The State of North Dakota enacted the Revised Uniform Law on Notarial Acts (NDCC Sections 44-06.1-01 through 44-06.1-30), which sets forth certain definitions and procedures for performing notarial acts with respect to electronic records.
 Section 44-06.1-18 states that before a North Dakota notary public performs the initial notarial act with respect to an electronic record, he must notify the Secretary of State that he will be performing notarial acts with respect to electronic records and identify the technology he intends to use.
 The technology must be approved by the Secretary of State.
 Most importantly, Section 44-06.1-05 states, “if a notarial act relates to a statement made in or a signature executed on a record, the individual making the statement or executing the signature must appear personally before the notarial officer.”
 A North Dakota notary is authorized to certify or attest that a tangible copy of an electronic record is an accurate copy of the electronic record (NDCC 44-06.1-18).

 Can I perform remote (online) notarizations in North Dakota?